xvw/preface/guides/error_handling.md

 }
 ```

-Now, we can define some combinators to describe validable fields,
+Now, we can define some combinators to describe validable fields.
-first, let's define a validator that can validate that a string is
+First, let's define a validator that can validate a string is
 indeed an integer with a potential bound:

 ```ocaml